-Uber's New Health & Safety Measures For Passengers & Drivers Include Wearing Face Masks
+Uber's New Health & Safety Measures Include Mandatory Face Masks

 Uber has remained in service for essential trips during the coronavirus pandemic, but the company has otherwise urged riders to stay home.
 As people begin to head out more, Uber is introducing new health and safety measures.
 The company is calling it "your second first trip with Uber," and here's what it will look like.